 Assistive listening devices

-People with hearing loss sometimes need a slight boost in order to hear at the same level as those with the full ability to comprehend speech.
+People with hearing loss sometimes need a slight boost in order to hear at the same level as those with the full ability to hear dialogue.
 It's possible to get devices that help users increase the volume of sound on the radio or television, making these forms of entertainment fully enjoyable.
 Assistive listening devices are also helpful tools because they minimize background noise, increasing the overall clarity of sound.

 Some modern hearing aids are equipped with wireless capabilities that make it easier to hear the television without turning the volume up high.
-Along with these devices, individuals with these types of hearing aids can stream television dialog with an additional system and the use of bluetooth technology.
+Along with these devices, individuals with these types of hearing aids can stream television dialog with an additional system and the use of Bluetooth technology.
 These systems are great because users are able to adjust the sound appropriately so they can hear clearly without background noise.

 |An induction loop, or neckloop, is an excellent option for individuals who have trouble hearing sound when background noise is present.|